sulaimandevops27-dotcom/linux-basic/packages/install-git.md

-# How to Install Git on Ubuntu
+# How to Install Git

 This guide shows how to install and verify Git.